demidenm/hcpya_preprocess/scripts/taskevents/README.md

 ## Downloading the HCP E-prime Data

-To download the HCP-1200 eprime data, use the `download_eprimehcp.py` script.
-A number of the input values are set to default (e.g., the bucket (hcp-openaccess) and subdirectory in bucket (HCP_1200)).
-The rquirements are the profile that aws uses (default: hcp), the output folder where to save the eprime files (default: ./hcp-eprime), and the number of workers to parallelize over (default 6).
+To download the HCP-1200 E-Prime data, use the `download_eprimehcp.py` script.
+Many input values have defaults (e.g., bucket (hcp-openaccess) and subdirectory (HCP_1200)).
+Requirements are the AWS profile (default: hcp), output folder (default: ./hcp-eprime), and number of workers (default: 6).

 ```bash
 uv run python download_eprimehcp.py --profile hcp --output ./hcp-eprime --workers 6
 ```

 This script will:

-- Downloads E-Prime data files from the HCP (Human Connectome Project) S3 bucket
+- Download E-Prime data files from the HCP S3 bucket
-- Searches for TAB.txt files containing "eprime" in the file path for each subject in the HCP_1200 dataset
+- Search for TAB.txt files containing "eprime" in the file path for each subject
-- Uses parallel downloading (with configurable number of worker threads) to efficiently download multiple files simultaneously across all of the subjects (1000+), tasks (7) and runs (2).
+- Use parallel downloading for efficient processing across all subjects (1000+), tasks (7) and runs (2)
-- Maintains the original directory structure when saving files locally
+- Maintain the original directory structure when saving files locally

-## Script converting HCP E-Prime (.txt) to Events (.csv)
+## Converting HCP E-Prime (.txt) to Events (.csv)

-This script processes HC) E-Prime data files and converts them into BIDS-compatible event files.
-It handles multiple task types (EMOTION, WM, GAMBLING, etc.) and organizes the output by subject, session and task.
+This script processes HCP E-Prime data files and converts them into BIDS-compatible event files.
+It handles multiple task types and organizes the output by subject, session and task.

 ### What the Script Does

 The script performs the following operations:

 1. Reads E-Prime tab-delimited files containing raw task data
-2. Processes the data based on task type using task-specific preprocessing functions
+2. Processes data based on task type using task-specific preprocessing functions
 3. Transforms wide-format E-Prime data into long-format BIDS-compatible event files
 4. Calculates onset times, durations, and other trial-specific information
-5. Organizes the output in a BIDS-compliant directory structure
+5. Organizes output in a BIDS-compliant directory structure
-6. Handles both Left-to-Right (LR) and Right-to-Left (RL) acquisition directions (which relate to runs in HCP)
+6. Handles both Left-to-Right (LR) and Right-to-Left (RL) acquisition directions

-For each task (such as the Working Memory task documented in the example), the preprocessing functions:
+For each task, the preprocessing functions:
 - Label trial blocks based on procedure markers
-- Calculate precise onset times and durations based on the E-Prime timing information (adjusted for trigger times)
+- Calculate precise onset times and durations based on E-Prime timing information
 - Extract trial types, stimulus information and participant responses
-- Convert timing information from milliseconds to seconds (note, response times remains in miliseconds)
+- Convert timing information from milliseconds to seconds (response times remain in milliseconds)
-- Format the data according to BIDS specifications
+- Format data according to BIDS specifications

 ### Running the Script